What is an Applicant Tracking System?

 Consider leveraging AI to identify interviewer scoring habits that may be a result of unconscious bias.
 Interview intelligence can help by pointing out rating tendencies, coaching interviewers to course correct, and setting your structured interview process up for continuous improvement.

-When you use interview scorecards, each step of the interview process is assigned a score.
-This allows hiring managers to compare each step of the candidate’s journey to confirm they’ve performed well throughout the process based on data, not on hindsight.
+When you use recruitment scorecards, each step of the interview process is assigned a score.
+This approach allows hiring managers to compare each step of the candidate’s journey to confirm they’ve performed well throughout the process based on data, not on hindsight.

-When created correctly, recruiting scorecards don’t exist on their own — they are an important part of a structured interview process.
-If your organization isn’t already using structured interviewing, this is your sign to look into it!
+When created correctly, recruiting scorecards don’t exist on their own — they are an essential part of a structured interview process.
+If your organization isn’t already using structured interviewing, this is your sign to explore it and gain leadership buy-in for this approach to recruiting and hiring.

-Everything in the list above relies on information from the job analysis, which the U.S. Office of Personnel Management describes as “the foundation for all assessment and selection decisions.”
+Every position has unique requirements for success in the role.
+A job analysis, which the U.S. Office of Personnel Management describes as “the foundation for all assessment and selection decisions,” will guide the creation of interview guides and their companion candidate scorecards.

 There are three common types of scales: